Blue Ridge Mountains Council: The land's background

 After the Civil War's Battle of Cloyd's Mountain near Radford, Virginia, the Union Army pushed farther south.
 One company stopped for the night on a tract of land on what is now the Blue Ridge Scout Reservation.
 One of the soldiers who worked for a Philadelphia iron works discovered that the rocks there contained a great deal of iron ore.
 After the war was over, the employee interested his firm, R.D.
 Wood and Sons, in the land.
 The company purchased the tract to establish iron mining there.
 By 1885, it was a thriving operation.
 By 1905, it was inactive.
 It was during this time that the Iron Furnace was built, which would later become the emblematic structure on the Reservation.
 When the last member of the original family, Walter Wood, died in 1934, he willed the land to Radford College, now Radford University "to be used to the best possible advantage."
 Radford College chose to sell the land in order to fund a concert organ for its music program.
 The Virginia General Assembly authorized the sale.
 The Blue Ridge Mountains Council (Roy Webb, a local of Pulaski, also put in bids for land, and got a little over 300 acres in the sale, including the Iron Furnace, a hiking trail that Mr Webb cut out was named after him, it runs off Dead Pine Mnt) put in the successful bid of $56,100 and acquired the 15000 acre tract, plus two farms with 216 acre combined.

 In 1949, the Blue Ridge Council established a camp on 400 acre on Maxs Creek in Pulaski County.
 Buildings were constructed along Maxs Creek and an earthen dam was built to form a 7 acre lake for swimming.
 The site was called "New" Camp Powhatan to distinguish it from the council's original camp, "Old" Camp Powhatan.
 The other base camp, Camp Ottari, was opened in the summer of 1962.
 After occupying a site leased by the Appalachian Power Company for over 10 years, the Claytor Lake Aquatics Base was established in the summer of 2008.

 Camps Ottari and Powhatan

-Camp Powhatan is positioned below the Jersey Ridge on the Blue Ridge Scout Reservation and offers Merit Badge instruction in Aquatics on Lake Powhatan, Scoutcraft, Handicraft, Shooting Sports, and Nature, along with a 60 ft climbing tower.
+Camp Powhatan is positioned below the Jersey Ridge on the Blue Ridge Scout Reservation and offers Merit Badge instruction in Aquatics on Lake Powhatan, Scoutcraft, Handicraft, Eagles Nest, Shooting Sports, and Nature, along with a 60 ft climbing tower.
 Camp Ottari is situated between Bench Mountain and North Ridge.
 The camp encompasses rugged, mountainous terrain, and a large lake.
 Merit badge instruction is offered in Nature, Handicraft, Scoutcraft, Aquatics, and Shooting Sports.
-Because of its larger lake, the camp offers Small Boat Sailing through the Ottari Marina.
-Camp Ottari provides Adult Leader Training in its training center, and features the Little Laurel Woodshop, where Scoutmasters can use traditional hand tools to create woodworking projects.
+Because of its larger lake, the camp offered Small Boat Sailing through the Ottari Marina.
+Camp Ottari provided Adult Leader Training in its training center, and features the Little Laurel Woodshop, where Scoutmasters could use traditional hand tools to create woodworking projects.
+Camp Ottari is no longer open for residential summer camp and is now used as the location for the Mountaineer program.
 Wood Badge training for adult leaders is conducted at the camp.